 I'm back at "my" beach, Sandugan Beach, a little late for the sunset.
 Pity.
 But I'll catch up the next day ...
 I really love this beach.
 It feels far from everything.

 As it is a little isolated, you must order in advance its evening dinner at the restaurant or pick up early morning fishermen who come to offer their fresh fish.
 And power cuts are frequent.
 But that adds to the charm of the place ...

 Diving with Kiwi Dive Resort

-Advantage, the diving center Kiwi Dive Resort is close to my bungalow ...
-Finally, "center" is a big word for the compressor, the two rinsing tanks and the small room adjoining the bar, where we store bottles and equipment.
-There is only one guide, Filipino, Neal, very friendly and very competent.
+Advantage, the Kiwi Dive Resort diving center is a stone's throw away from my bungalow...
+Finally, "center" is a big word for the compressor, the two rinsing tanks and the small room next to the bar, where we store bottles and equipment.
+There is only one guide, a Filipino, Neal, very nice and very competent.